Newton numbers, vanishing polytopes and algebraic degrees: -polytopes

 The question is not answered even for triangulations of simplices.
-The answer is known for $2$- and $3$-dimensional simplices (see \cite{MGPSS20}).
-For more results concerning thin triangulations of simplices (also called triangulations with vanishing local $h$-polynomials), see \cite{LPS22} and \cite{LPS23}.
-The classification problem is significantly motivated by the monodromy conjecture (see e.g. \cite{LPS22} and \cite{Ve}).
-It is also important for the Arnold's monotonicity problem \cite{Sel24} (the classification of thin triangulation in the cones $\R^3_{\ge 0} \oplus \R^1$ and $\R^2_{\ge 0} \oplus \R^2$ conjectured in \cite[Conjecture 2.28]{Sel24} leads to the complete solution of the Arnold's monotonicity problem in dimension $5$, see \cite[Theorem 3.6]{Sel24} and the remark below it).
+The answer is known for $2$- and $3$-dimensional simplices (see \cite{dMGPSS20}).
+For more results concerning thin triangulations of simplices (also called triangulations with vanishing local $h$-polynomials), see \cite{LPS23a} and \cite{LPS23b}.

+The classification problem is significantly motivated by the monodromy conjecture (see e.g. \cite{LPS23a} and \cite{Ve}).
+It is also important for Arnold's monotonicity problem.
+Namely, the classification of thin triangulations of the cones $\R^3_{\ge 0} \oplus \R^1$ and $\R^2_{\ge 0} \oplus \R^2$, conjectured in \cite[Conjecture 2.28]{Sel24}, would lead to the complete solution of Arnold's monotonicity problem in dimension $5$ (see \cite[Theorem 3.6]{Sel24} and the remark below it).
 We believe that the same motivation can be redirected to the problem of classification of thin polytopes.

 \begin{remark} Katz-Stapledon decompositions formulas imply that any lattice polyhedral subdivision of any thin polytope is also thin. \end{remark}